aardenski/express-blog-app/README.md

 # BlogApp
 Express Blog App

-Have to install the node models manually.
+!
+Have to install the node modules manually.